ericsonga/TeacherCSP/_sources/CSPNameTurtles/ch5_exercises.rst

         .. tab:: Question

-            There are 3 errors in the following code.
+            There are 3 syntax errors in the following code.
 Fix it to work correctly without errors.

             .. activecode:: ch5ex1q
                 :nocodelens: